gerardnico/upssh/README.md

 yarn add -g upssh
 ```

-  * Go to the directory to deploy
+  * Go to the project directory to deploy

 ```bash
 cd directory/To/Deploy